Mohitkumar2199/railride/README.md

 # 🚂 RailRide — AI-Powered Railway Booking App

-A full-stack MERN application for Indian railway search and ticket booking, with Google Gemini AI integration for natural language trip planning, seat recommendations, and a 24/7 chatbot.
+A full-stack MERN application for Indian railway search and ticket booking, with Groq AI integration for natural language trip planning, seat recommendations, and a 24/7 chatbot.

 ---